 Why Grow Basil in Florida?

 There are spicy and sweet varieties that are found in Florida.
-Certain varieties are green while others are purple and others are multicolored.
+Certain types are green, while others are purple and multicolored.
 I’ve discovered that basil is among the most simple herbs to grow in Florida.

 Thrives in Heat:

 - As the summers heat up, the basil grows and gets tastier.
 Find an herb that requires little maintenance.

 - Basil is one of the most straightforward plants to grow.
 There is no need to fertilize it; you require watering it once to twice per week, and it can be grown anywhere in the soil.

 Perfect for ANY Garden:

 - Basil is ideal for urban gardens, window boxes, garden containers, and small spaces.
 It’s also great in traditional gardens, raised garden beds, and indoors.

 Harvested All Summer:

 - Basil is a perennial crop that can be harvested throughout the summer.
 The more basil you pick, the more it will continue to grow.